#

 Lido di Venezia is the perfect escape from the crowds of Venice, offering a mix of golden beaches, Art Nouveau elegance, and cinematic history.
 What to See & Do: Relax on the beach – The Lido has some of the best sandy shores in the lagoon, with both public and private beach clubs.
 Stroll along Gran Viale – The island’s lively main street is lined with charming cafés, gelaterias, and boutiques.
 Explore Malamocco – A picturesque old fishing village with a quiet, authentic vibe.
 Bike around the island – Rent a bike and explore the Lido’s peaceful streets, nature reserves, and stunning views of the lagoon.
 Isola Edipo - where the locals like to hang out.

-Just a short boat ride from Venice, Sant’Erasmo is a peaceful island filled with vineyards, orchards, and vegetable gardens.
-It's the countryside of the lagoon, perfect for long walks, cycling, or even a swim at its small beach.
-Visit the Torre Massimiliana, a historic fort turned art space, or the Church of Cristo Re for a glimpse into its past.
+Just a short boat ride from Venice, Sant’Erasmo feels like the countryside of the lagoon; quiet, green, and unhurried.
+The island is covered with vineyards, orchards, and vegetable gardens, making it perfect for long walks, cycling, or even a dip at its small beach.
+Stop by the Torre Massimiliana, a historic fort now hosting art events, or the Church of Cristo Re for a glimpse into local history.
+Don’t miss I Sapori di Sant’Erasmo for authentic organic produce, and a glass of Orto — the 18th-century wine once enjoyed by the Doge and Casanova.

 A quiet, green escape from the crowds, Torcello is where Venice’s story began.
 Visit the Chiesa di Santa Fosca to admire stunning Byzantine mosaics, cross the legendary Ponte del Diavolo, and climb the Campanile di Santa Maria Assunta for breathtaking views of Burano and the lagoon.
 Stop by Locanda Cipriani, where Hemingway wrote Beyond the River and Under the Trees, or enjoy a meal at Taverna Tipica Veneziana.